iiasa/message_ix/CONTRIBUTING.rst

 The electronic signature is collected via the `cla-assistant`_ when issuing the pull request.

 Code submitted via pull requests must adhere to the following style formats:
 - Python: `pep8`_
 - R: please follow the style of the existing code base
+- Jupyter notebooks: commit 'bare' notebooks, with no cell output.
+Notebooks will be run and rendered when the documentation is generated.
 - other (file names, CLI, etc.): please follow the style of the existing code base

 .. _`Contributor License Agreement`: contributor_license.html